 During the period June 2020-June 2022, it will not be possible to make management recommendation at MU level.
 Furthermore, for optimal management recommendations, monitoring data shall be submitted the same year as the data is collected, e.g. monitoring activities from the season 2020/2021 shall ideally be submitted by 30 April 2021 and used during the assessment in 2021.
 However, during the period 2020-2022, this is not possible, and management recommendations will be based on data from the previous season.
-Hence the assessment in 2021 will be based on data from the season 2019/20, and the assessment in 2022 will be based on data from the season 2020/2021.
-This also means that existing data from before 2019/2020, which is not already submitted to the Data Centre, should be submitted before the assessment in 2021.
+Hence the assessment in 2021 will be based on data from the season 2019/20, and the assessment in 2022 will be based on data from the season 2020/2020, which is not already submitted to the Data Centre, should be submitted before the assessment in 2021.